'''Basic Trope''': The king's main advisor is evil and (usually) trying to overthrow him.

 * '''Lampshaded''': The Grand Vizier throws a visiting hero into the dungeon for no reason.
-The hero turns to his cellmate and says "You know, once I saw the Grand Vizier I was sort of expecting this."
+The hero turns to his cellmate and says, "You know, as soon as I saw the Grand Vizier, I was sort of expecting this."

-* '''Defied''': The Grand Vizier knows that people think he's evil, and spends most of his time finding ways to run the kingdom fairly and even [[PetTheDog pet a few dogs]] so that they'll stop thinking that.
+* '''Defied''': The Grand Vizier, knowing that people think he's evil, spends most of his time finding ways to run the kingdom fairly and even [[PetTheDog pet a few dogs]] to make them stop thinking that.

-* '''Discussed''': Hero Sir Tropesalot is talking with his FiveManBand about how they should be careful in kingdoms because every time they've run into a Grand Vizier he's been evil.
+* '''Discussed''': Hero Sir Bob Tropesalot is talking with his FiveManBand about how they should be careful in kingdoms because every Grand Vizier they've ever encountered has been evil.

-* '''Conversed''': Political candidate Thomas Roper talks to his campaign team about finding a trustworthy running mate and mentions how it would be easier if the real-world evil viziers were as obvious as the fictional ones.
+* '''Conversed''': Political candidate Thomas Roper talks to his campaign team about finding a trustworthy deputy and mentions how it would be easier if the real-world evil viziers were as obvious as the fictional ones.

-* '''Deconstructed''': The Grand Vizier is originally good and does his best to follow his king's orders, but the people never think ill of their king and, because [[DiscussedTrope this trope exists in the world]] they blame the Vizier for any of the King's mistakes, while not giving him any credit for things the government does ''right''.
-As a result, he's a very bitter and resentful character.
+* '''Deconstructed''': The Grand Vizier is originally good and does his best to follow his king's orders, but the people never think ill of their king and, because [[DiscussedTrope this trope exists in the world]], they blame the Vizier for any and all of the King's mistakes, while not giving him any credit for things the government does ''right''.
+Consequently, he becomes very bitter and [[TheResenter resentful.]]

-* '''Reconstructed''': His bitterness leads him to hate the King, becoming the evil vizier that everyone already thought he was.
+* '''Reconstructed''': His bitterness leads him to hate the King, [[ThenLetMeBeEvil becoming the evil vizier]] that everyone already thought he was.